 My uncle taught me to read at age three, and my preferences in novels were largely influenced by the books he forgot at our house, a variety of epic fantasies, space operas, and the occasional romance novel.
 It was when my fourth grade teacher, Mrs. Bierly, read one of my writing assignments aloud as an example - it was the description of a crown in a glade - and several my classmates actually enjoyed it that I realized I did not have to rely on others to transport me to far off places and swashbuckling adventures - I could do it myself.

-When I returned to the US, I moved to suburb of Seattle, WA where my then-boyfriend, now-husband was working.
+When I returned to the US, I moved to a suburb of Seattle, WA where my then-boyfriend, now-husband was working.
 I went back to school to get my Masters in Teaching from Northwest University.
 My husband I married in 2014, and almost exactly two years later, we were blessed with twin sons.
 Frankly, writing and all other hobbies (board games, embroidery, and Ultimate Frisbee), were put on hold while I focused on childcare and managing the basic necessary chores at home.
 After a year as parents, my husband and I prioritized being closer our families in the northeast US, and he was able to obtain approval to work remotely.
-I currently live in semi-rural Connecticut in a large duplex with my husband, twin sons, my sister and her husband, their three children, and a few pets.
-As my sons have now reached the age where they entertain each other for more than 10 minutes at a time, I have been renewing my focus on writing.
+I currently live in semi-rural Connecticut in a large duplex with my husband, twin sons, brother and his wife, and a few pets.
+As my sons are now in school, I have been renewing my focus on writing.
 Hope you enjoy the results!